pranavgade20/mediawiki-ez-docker/README.md

 # mediawiki-ez-docker

 A simple mediawiki docker container that needs minimal effort to setup, and just works.
+Runs mariadb and apache in the same container, and is made to require minimal effort to setup and backup.

 ## Usage
 1. Clone this repo `git clone git@github.com:pranavgade20/mediawiki-ez-docker.git`